02 – Erica Roe Streaks at Twickenham.

 17 – Random Breath Testing is introduced in NSW, Australia, to curb drink-driving.

-20 – Concert pianist Arthur Rubinstein dies.
+20 – Concert pianist Arthur Rubinstein dies at his Geneva home, aged 95.

 30 – Martial law is suspended in Poland.